aws/aws-cdk/packages/aws-cdk-lib/aws-ecs/README.md

 > Visit [Amazon ECS support for configurable timeout for services running with Service Connect](https://aws.amazon.com/about-aws/whats-new/2024/01/amazon-ecs-configurable-timeout-service-connect/) for more details.

+> Visit [Amazon ECS support for configurable timeout for services running with Service Connect](https://aws.amazon.com/about-aws/whats-new/2024/01/amazon-ecs-configurable-timeout-service-connect/) for more details.

 ## ServiceManagedVolume

 Amazon ECS now supports the attachment of Amazon Elastic Block Store (EBS) volumes to ECS tasks,